chipsalliance/firrtl-spec/spec.md

 -0h2a
 ```

-Radix-encoded integer literals are only usable when constructing hardware
+Radix-specified integer literals are only usable when constructing hardware
 integer literals.
 Any use in place of an integer is disallowed.

 # Types